I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - Kitchen Cabinets

 The beauty of Repose Gray is that it can be used just about anywhere.
-This gray is so versatile and it make a beautiful backdrop for any decor style.
+This gray is so versatile and it makes a beautiful backdrop for any decor style.
 As you can see in the photo below, an eclectic decor style is going on; cotton stems, vintage pieces, a farmhouse-style chair, simple picture frames, and more.

 How to lighten Sherwin Williams Repose Gray